 Rachel is a Registered Nurse licensed in Kentucky and Indiana.
 She received her Practical Nursing (LPN) diploma from Ivy Tech Community College.
-She later received her Associates in Nursing at Jefferson Community and Technical College.
 She went on to get her bachelor's degree in Nursing from Grand Canyon University and earned her Master's in Nursing Education from Western Governors University.
 She began her healthcare career as a pharmacy technician before entering nursing.
 Rachel has worked in geriatrics and in the medical office setting.
 She has worked in acute care at a Jewish hospital caring for transplant patients.
 Rachel worked within the New Vista Community and cared for clients with intellectual disabilities and psychiatric disorders.
-Currently, she works in an inpatient surgical center and is a full-time faculty member at MedQuest College.